MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/user-defaults.md

 When your app first executes, `NSUserDefaults` reads the keys and values from the app's User Defaults Database and caches them to memory to avoid opening and reading the database each time a value is required.

 > [!IMPORTANT]
-> **Note**: Apple no longer recommends that the developer call the `Synchronize` method to sync the in-memory cache with the database directly.
+> Apple no longer recommends that the developer call the `Synchronize` method to sync the in-memory cache with the database directly.
 Instead, it will be automatically called at periodic intervals to keep the in-memory cache in sync with a user’s defaults database.

 The `NSUserDefaults` class contains several convenience methods for reading and writing preference values for common data types such as: string, integer, float, boolean and URLs.
 Other types of data can be archived using `NSData`, then read from or written to the User Defaults Database.
 For more information, please see Apple's [Preferences and Settings Programming Guide](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/UserDefaults/Introduction/Introduction.html#//apple_ref/doc/uid/10000059i).